Look up your local Neighbourhood Policing Team

 Latest South Wales Updates

 Dear Resident, Thank you for taking the local priority survey recently, your ongoing feedback about local issues of concern is vital in order to enable us to target resources effectively.
-Although you did not raise Drug dealing as a concern in yo...
+Although you did not raise Shoplifting / Retail Theft as a...

-Dear Resident, Your local Neighbourhood Policing Team will be at Ground Up on 01/12/2025 between 13:00-14:00.
-Come along and meet us.
-We can discuss any local issues, provide information on crime prevention, tell you about some of our local in...
+Dear local resident, Your local Neighbourhood Policing Team will be at Shelley Gardens on 26/06/26 between 11.30 and 12.30 Come along and meet us.
+We can discuss any local issues, provide information on crime prevention, tell you about some of our lo...

 Click here to see more Updates